 I then came across an article by Yotam Ottolenghi in which he argued his opinion on using dried chickpeas and a turkish tahini, rather than a greek tahini.
 Armed with more information, I set off to try his recipe.
 I was amazed at the difference!
 I had finally achieved the smooth texture and creaminess I’d been searching for.
 This method does need a little planning time as the chickpeas are soaked overnight, but in my opinion its worth it.
-I’d also add that this recipe freezes really well making it ideal for preparing in bulk and freezing for later use.
+I’d also add that whilst this recipe makes a large quantity, hummus does freeze really well.
+This makes it ideal for preparing in bulk and freezing for later use.

 If you enjoy this simple hummus then why not try our Carrot Hummus inspired by a trip to River Cottage.
 Both would make a great addition to any meze platter.

 Creamy hummus, a simple Vegan dip that's really easy to make.
 Great on its own or as part of a meze platter.

 - 250 g dried chickpeas soaked overnight in double the amount of water

 - 270 g tahini

 - 4 tbsp lemon juice

 - 4 cloves garlic